 The performances take place almost every day during summer.
 Tickets range from 1 to 50 euros.
 Ain’t they cheap?

-Check out the performances and their timings plus prices at theater’s official website.
+Check out the performances and their timings plus prices at the theater’s official website.

 The Bridge of the Slovak National Uprising (Most SNP) or New Bridge (Nový most) connects the old town with Petržalka, a district in Bratislava.